ricerijoh/gps_app/log.md

 Updated `README.md` about how to integrate `backend_gpx.py` in the `HTML`.
 Think the Flask library might be good enough for this since the site only will collect `.gpx`files and use the functions in `backend_gpx.py` to apply the necessary algorithms to the data.
 Have also been thinking to use a database to store the data that is being put in by the user since the user might add quite many files and a good practice on working with databases and SQL
 ## 220226
 Added ideas into `README.md` about working with databases and also updated `todo.md` on how to design the front end

+## 220307
+developed the function rdp_gps which uses the Ramer-Douglas-Peucker algorithm to reduce the number of points used, this will most likley need some tweeking in order to get good number of points.
+But with the setting now and the test file `Walk1.gpx` I reduced the number of points from 1600 to 129.
+Tried to use listcomprehension to loop all the late and lons into a variable, but did not manange to, will look mer on that in the future. because this step takes som time to do and this is only one relatively small .gpx file.

+## 220316
+Think I solved the core o this application.
+I can now take coordinates from two gpx files and reduce their points and make thos two tracks into one.
+Which is what I wanted, now those updated coordinates must be mapmatched to existing roadsi and plotted onto said roads.
+Distance calculation has to be done as well.